SEKOIA-IO/documentation/docs/getting_started/usage.md

 Tracking consumption empowers users to proactively adjust their data usage and consider upgrading their plans if necessary.

-!!!note
+!!! note
     If you are on an **Intelligence pla**n only, please note that you will not see any analyzed bytes, as there are none associated with this plan.

 ### Playbook Actions

 The Executed Playbook Actions section displays the total number of actions completed within the selected month.
 This is calculated by:

 - **Number of actions**: Each automated task initiated by the user within their playbooks is logged.
 The total actions executed by the user are aggregated and presented accordingly.
 - **Usage patterns**: Users can identify trends in their automation efforts.